Screen#

 print [Highlight] on screen ▶

-The robot’s screen shows the word Highlight in white text with purple highlighting around it printed beginning in the upper left corner.
+A screenshot of the robot’s screen reads Highlight in white text with a purple highlight around it, beginning in the upper left corner.

 Draw#